Your home is your biggest investment. That’s why it’s important to make each square foot of it — including the backyard — count.

 Best of all?
 You can build one without much difficulty, and then use that template to build more chairs – however many you need to surround your fire pit.

 Want to learn more?
-Watch: How to Build an Adirondack Chair
+Watch: Building an Adirondack Chair for Your Yard

 For more outdoor project ideas, check out this new resource on Backyard Life from Exmark: https://backyard.exmark.com/